-- units or shares of UCITS, including French and/or European listed UCIs/ETFs subject to European Directive 2009/65/EC that may invest no more than 10% of their assets in units or shares of other UCIs or investment funds - units or shares of other French or foreign UCIs, including listed UCIs/ETFs, or foreign investment funds (European and non-European), which meet the four conditions set out by Article R. 214-13 of the French Monetary and Financial Code. - units or shares of UCIs as defined above, managed (directly or by delegation) or advised by the Rothschild & Co group.
+- units or shares of French and/or European UCITS, including ETFs, covered by European Directive 2009/65/EC and able to invest no more than 10% of their assets in units or shares of other investment funds - units or shares of other French or foreign UCIs, including listed UCIs/ETFs, or foreign investment funds (European and non-European), which meet the four conditions set out by Article R. 214-13 of the French Monetary and Financial Code. - units or shares of UCIs as defined above, managed (directly or by delegation) or advised by the Rothschild & Co group.